-The \$416,000, \$423,000, and \$199,300 of oil and gas lease payments recognized in fiscal 2013, fiscal 2012, and fiscal 2011 respectively, represent a portion of the up-front payment received on March 10, 2011, upon the signing of the O&G Lease and the Surface Use Agreement with Anadarko.
-On March 10, 2011 we received an up-front payment of \$1,243,400 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we own at our Sky Ranch property.
-The oil and gas rights under the remaining 304 acres at Sky Ranch were already owned by Anadarko.
+The \$525,400, \$416,000, and \$423,000 of oil and gas lease payments recognized in fiscal 2014, fiscal 2013, and fiscal 2012 respectively, primarily represent the up-front payment received on March 10, 2011, upon the signing of the O&G Lease and Surface Use Agreement.
+On March 10, 2011 we received an up-front payment of \$1,243,400 for the purpose of exploring for, developing, producing and marketing oil and gas on 634 acres of mineral estate we own at our Sky Ranch property.
+The oil and gas rights under the remaining 304 acres at Sky Ranch were already owned by a third party.
 We deferred immediate recognition of the up-front payment, but began recognizing the up-front payment in income over the initial three year term of the O&G Lease beginning March 10, 2011.
-We also received \$9,300 from Anadarko pursuant to the Surface Use Agreement.
-As of August 31, 2013, we have deferred recognition of \$235,500 of income related to the O&G Lease.
+During February 2014 we received an additional payment of \$1,243,400 to extend the initial term of the O&G Lease by an additional two years through February 2016.
+The income received for the extension is being recognized in income over the two year extension term of the O&G Lease.
+As of August 31, 2014, we have deferred recognition of \$1,025,500 of income related to the O&G Lease.

-Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, interest accrued on the note payable by the District and interest accrued on the Special Facilities construction proceeds receivable from the County.
-The decrease from fiscal 2012 to fiscal 2013 is due to reduced investments partially offset by increased farm late fees.
-The increase from fiscal 2011 to fiscal 2012 is due to a slight recovery of the investment market interest rates.
+Interest income represents interest earned on the temporary investment of capital in cash equivalents or available-for-sale securities, finance charges, interest accrued on the note receivable from the District and interest accrued on the Special Facilities construction proceeds receivable from the County.
+The decrease from fiscal 2013 compared to fiscal 2014 is due to reduced investments and the elimination of construction interest as a result of the County paying off the balance of the note in March 2013.
+The decrease from fiscal 2012 compared to fiscal 2013 is due to reduced investments partially offset by increased farm late fees.